-The Proposed Rule Unfairly Redefines "Firm Resettlement" So That 2.
-Thousands Of Asylum Seekers Who Were Once Stranded All Over The World Would The Proposed Rule Unnecessarily Shifts the Burden of Proof to the Asylum 3.
-K. 8 CFR § 208.18; 8 CFR § 1208.18-The Proposed Rule Would Impose a Nearly The Proposed Rule Would Create an Impossible Standard Regarding "Rogue 1.
-The Proposed Rule Would Create an Impossible Standard Regarding 2.
-8 CFR § 208.20; 8 CFR § 1208.20- The Proposed Rule Would Radically Redefine L. the Definition of Frivolous and May Prevent Asylum Seekers from Pursuing Meritorious 1.
-2. The Proposed Rule Would Improperly Broaden the Definition of Frivolous.
-86 The Proposed Rule Would Improperly Change the Role of Asylum Officers, 3.
-The Proposed Rule Does Not Adequately Consider the Grave Consequences of 4.
-5. M. 8 CFR § 208.20; 8 CFR § 1208.20- The Proposed Rule Would Impermissibly Heighten the Legal Standards for Credible and Reasonable Fear Interviews and Would Requiring Asylum Officers Who Conduct Credible Fear Interviews to Perform 1.
-More Legal Analysis Is Burdensome, and Runs Contrary to the Initial Intent of Heightening the Withholding and CAT Burden of Proof Standard to 2.
-Reasonable Possibility in the Credible Fear Process Is Contrary to the Intent of Asylum Seekers and Others Who Pass Initial Fear Screenings Should Be Placed 3. in Full Removal Proceedings, not "Asylum-Only" or "Withholding-Only" Proceedings 4.
-The Proposed Rule Would Require Asylum Officers to Treat an Asylum Seekers' Silence as a Reason to Deny IJ Review of Negative Credible Fear Interviews IV.
+2. The Proposed Rule Unfairly Redefines "Firm Resettlement" So That Thousands Of Asylum Seekers Who Were Once Stranded All Over The World Woul Never Gain Asylum 3.
+The Proposed Rule Unnecessarily Shifts the Burden of Proof to the Asylur Seeker K. 8 CFR § 208.18; 8 CFR § 1208.18-The Proposed Rule Would Impose a Nearl Impossible Evidentiary Burden on Those Seeking CAT Protection 1.
+The Proposed Rule Would Create an Impossible Standard Regarding "Rogu Officials" 2.
+The Proposed Rule Would Create an Impossible Standard Regardin Acquiescence L. 8 CFR § 208.20; 8 CFR § 1208.20- The Proposed Rule Would Radically Redefin the Definition of Frivolous and May Prevent Asylum Seekers from Pursuing Meritoriou Claims 1.
+The Proposed Rule Would Improperly Redefine "Knowingly" 2.
+The Proposed Rule Would Improperly Broaden the Definition of Frivolous.
+8 3.
+The Proposed Rule Would Improperly Change the Role of Asylum Officer Requiring Them to Make Frivolous Findings 4.
+The Proposed Rule Does Not Adequately Consider the Grave Consequences of a Frivolous Finding 5.
+The Proposed Rule Contravenes Legislative Intent M. 8 CFR § 208.20; 8 CFR § 1208.20- The Proposed Rule Would Impermissible Heighten the Legal Standards for Credible and Reasonable Fear Interviews and Would Turn Away Bona Fide Asylum Seekers Without Providing Them a Full Hearing 1.
+Requiring Asylum Officers Who Conduct Credible Fear Interviews to Perform More Legal Analysis Is Burdensome, and Runs Contrary to the Initial Intent of Congress 2.
+Heightening the Withholding and CAT Burden of Proof Standard to Reasonable Possibility in the Credible Fear Process Is Contrary to the Intent of Congress 3.
+Asylum Seekers and Others Who Pass Initial Fear Screenings Should Be Place in Full Removal Proceedings, not "Asylum-Only" or "Withholding-Only" Proceeding 4.
+The Proposed Rule Would Require Asylum Officers to Treat an Asylun Seekers' Silence as a Reason to Deny IJ Review of Negative Credible Fear Interview IV.
+CONCLUSION